ebranlard/aerobench/README.md

 Different kind of outputs are requested.
 See [below](#outputs).

-Participants can submit results via a pull request or contacting me. [below](#submitting-results).
+Participants can submit results via a pull request or contacting me.
+See [below](#submitting-results).

+Scripts to generate the inputs and postprocess the outputs are provided.
+See [below](#scripts)

 ### Suggested directory structure: